Outperforming the Competition

 Overall Marketing Comparison Factors

-In order to make sure a company's marketing dollars are performing and getting the best return on investment, the following basic factors should be assessed and reviewed with regards to the company's competition:
+In order to make sure a company's marketing dollars are performing and getting the best return on investment (ROI), the following basic factors for industry competitors should be assessed and reviewed regularly:

 - Do they have a cohesive brand and identity that seamlessly pulls together all aspects of the company?